What Estranged Daughters Really Want Their Moms to Understand

 She will feel ganged up on…. because, well, she is ganged up on.
 You are spending relationship currency you didn’t earn.
 It is unfair… and both cowardly and bullying.

-It will backfire spectacularly as it should.
+It will backfire spectacularly.

 3) Don’t shower her with unending declarations of your love or platitudes of how much a mother loves her daughter.